 - 1 Introduction - 1.1 Under Section 5 of the Licensing Act 2003, the Council is required to determine its policy with respect to licensing functions and publish a statement of that policy.
 The Council adopted its first Statement of Licensing Policy in 2004, for the period 7 January 2005 to 6 January 2008, and this was reviewed in 2007.
-The current Policy expires on 6 January 2011. - 1.2 The Policy must be taken into account when the Council is exercising its Licensing Act 2003 functions. - 1.3 This report gives details of the process which has been undertaken in reviewing the Licensing Policy, and recommends the adoption of a new Statement of Licensing Policy for 2011 to 2014.
+The current Policy expires on 6 January 2014. - 1.2 The Policy must be taken into account when the Council is exercising its Licensing Act 2003 functions. - 1.3 At a meeting of the Licensing and Regulation Committee on 13 June 2013, the Committee resolved for the draft policy to be consulted upon. - 1.4 The following parties were consulted: - a) Chief Constable, Hampshire Police; - b) Hampshire Fire and Rescue Authority; - c) British Institute of Innkeeping; - d) British Beer and Pub Association: - e) Winchester Pubwatch; - f) Winchester City Centre Partnership; - g) The Community Safety Partnership; - h) North Hampshire Chamber of Commerce and Industry; - i) Portsmouth and South East Hampshire Chamber of Commerce and Industry; - j) Residents Associations in the Winchester District; - k) Parish and Town Councils in the Winchester District; - 1.5 A reply was received from Hampshire Constabulary, stating that the Special saturation Policy for Winchester City centre be removed from the policy as it is no longer relevant. - 1.6 No other relevant comments were received.